neilmiddleton/neilmiddleton.github.com/_posts/2011-11-03-using-webfonts-in-the-asset-pipeline.md

 ---
 layout: post
 title: Using webfonts in the asset pipeline
+wip: true
 ---
 #Using webfonts in the asset pipeline

 Now that we have the asset pipeline, you need to include your fonts in a slightly different way.

 All assets inside /app/assets fonts, images, audios, javascripts and stylesheets are included, but to get the appropriate links in your CSS etc you need to use

 {% highlight sass %}
 asset-url("my-webfont.eot", font);